jvs/knives/README.md

 ### If Everyone Passes

-1. The last player names a final strong suit
-2. The dealer chooses **leaster** (fewest coins wins) or **moster** (most coins wins)
+If the player to the right of the dealer passes, then the dealer has three options:

+1. **Take**: Become the banker
+2. Declare a **Leaster**: Fewest coins wins
+3. Declare a **Moster** Most coins wins

+In each case, the round uses the strong suit named by the player to the right of the dealer

+#### Leaster / Moster

-3. The dealer discards the 2 bank cards face-down
+1. The dealer discards the two face-down bank cards
-4. (Optional) The dealer may reveal the discarded cards (both, one, or neither)
-5. All players play for themselves
+2. The player to the left of the dealer leads the first trick
+3. Every player plays for themselves, with no teams
+4. After the last trick, each player adds up how many coins they won

 ## The Strong Suit & Trump